y2737924daohegua/corber/pages/workflow/default_webviews.md

 title:  "Default WebViews"
 ---

-The default Cordova WebViews are not always the most performant option. corber initializes your platform with the most performant web view if you add platforms with the `corber platform add` command.
+The default Cordova WebViews are not always the most performant option.
+Corber initializes your platform with the most performant web view if you add platforms with the `corber platform add` command.

 ### For iOS